Character encoding

 If the CSV file includes users who already have an account in Priima environment, the information for the existing users will be changed to match the values selected during import.

 The feature allows users to continue to set group and course memberships, permission level, language, and username validity.
 The group and course memberships set in the new import as well as the validity periods of the user account will immediately take effect for existing users as well.
-If the account has , the account will be reopened.
+If the account has expired, the account will be reopened.

 The Summary view lists all the users in the CSV file and shows you which settings are selected.
-The following view distinguishes the new accounts from those that already existed in Priima.